motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Today when you download Orbit it works like this.
-We never see a bit of your data, and you can use a firewall to be sure.
-We'll have to get good at communicating the secure side of Orbit on launch.
+Today when you download Orbit it realizes this plan, without some of our decentralized sync system.
+It never sends a bit of your data outside your computer and you can use a firewall it to be sure.

 ### The Product